fabriqaai/claude-code-logs/memory-bank/intents/002-simplify-cli/system-context.md

 ## System Overview

-Refactoring of the existing `claude-logs` CLI tool to reduce command complexity.
+Refactoring of the existing `claude-code-logs` CLI tool to reduce command complexity.
 The system boundary remains identical to Intent 001 - this is a CLI interface change only, not a functional change.

 ## Context Diagram